Westrail S class: History

 All were included in the sale of Westrail to Aurizon in December 2012, with the class redesignated as the 3300 class.
 In 2012, all were included in service operated by Aurizon.

 In 2008, Rio Tinto ordered two standard gauge JT42Cs of the same design as the S class for the Weipa bauxite railway, numbered R1005 and R1006.
 They were delivered in 2009.
-R1005 remains in service today, while R1006 was withdrawn and scrapped following a collision in September 2019.
+R1005 remains in service today, while R1006 was withdrawn following a collision in September 2019.
+As of 2024, it was at the Progress Rail workshops in Port Augusta awaiting rebuilding.